Vasileia-Apostolou/all_about_glam_blog/README.md

 On the bottom left of every post there is a "View Post" button which opens the post in a seperate page and displays the full post alone.
 The user who created that post has the option of editing or deleting the post.

 - **Blog Post** -
-Blog posts are displayed in the home page from olderst to newest.
+Blog posts are displayed in the home page from newest to oldest.

 - **NavBar** -
 The navbar link vary depending on whether the user is logged in or not.
 If the user is logged in, the navbar will have Home, Profile, Create Post and Logout links.
 If the user is logged out, the navbar will have Home, Register and Login links.
 The navbar collapses to a hamburger menu when viewed in smaller screen sizes.